 We have previously received an exemptive order from the SEC to exclude debt securities issued by MSMF and any other wholly owned subsidiaries of ours which operate as SBICs from the asset coverage requirements of the 1940 Act as applicable to Main Street.
-The exemptive order provides for the exclusion of all debt securities issued by the Funds, including the \$240.0 million of currently outstanding debt, related to their participation in the SBIC program.
+The exemptive order provides for the exclusion of all debt securities issued by the Funds, including the \$295.8 million of outstanding debt as of December 31, 2017, issued pursuant to the SBIC program.
 This exemptive order provides us with expanded capacity and flexibility in obtaining future sources of capital for our investment and operational objectives.